 A brief history

-The Yemeni mainland is now deep into an already 3-year civil war involving the Iranian backed Houthis and the UAE/Saudi propped Hadi government.
+The Yemeni mainland is now deep into a long lasting civil war involving the Iranian backed Houthis and the UAE/Saudi propped Hadi government.
 The paradise island of Socotra lies untouched, neglected but peaceful, in an area long dominated with powers jockeying for regional influence.
 Since the war on the mainland broke out in 2015 all flights to the island were suspended indefinitely.
-The entire country is a no-fly zone.
+The entire country was a no-fly zone.
 Since then the only way of getting there was by boat.
 Unless you actually owned a boat or knew someone that happened to be sailing there the island was effectively cut off to the average traveller and more importantly – the Socotran people themselves.

 The paradise island of Socotra lies untouched, neglected but peaceful, in an area long dominated with powers jockeying for regional influence.”

-Earlier this year, the Lebanese passenger and cargo vessel “Med-dream” came to the island’s aid and began limited services to and from the mainland.
+Earlier in 2018, the Lebanese passenger and cargo vessel “Med-dream” came to the island’s aid and began limited services to and from the mainland.
 This replaced Socotra’s reliance on shoddy wooden boats that were prone to disaster.
-Now Socotra had a modern, safe and reliable ship that would ferry people to Al Mukallah on the mainland so they could have access to basic medical care and transport back essential cargo.
+Now Socotra would have a modern, safe and reliable ship that would ferry people to Al Mukallah on the mainland so they could have access to basic medical care and transport back essential cargo.
 Or so we thought… In the end, history would have it differently.

 So, how did we organize a tour to Socotra?